amankrsingh1812/IntelligentDocFinder/README.md

 ## How Doc-Phi works

-The querying backend for Doc-Phi is an amalgamation of conventional ranking algorithm, BM25, based on TF-IDF and contextual sentence level BERT model, MSMARCO.
+The querying backend for Doc-Phi is an amalgamation of the conventional ranking algorithm, BM25, based on TF-IDF and contextual sentence level BERT model, MSMARCO.
 All neural models are implemented on the PyTorch backend.
 The indexes and documents' metadata is stored using the Lightening Memory-Mapped Database (LMDB).
 An ontology derived from the union of FIGER and TypeNet ontologies is used by Doc-Phi to automatically assign tags from a generic knowledge space.

 ### Data Flow Diagram
 ![Data Flow Diagram](docs/img/data_flow_diagram.jpeg)